 Allegations of antisemitism and transphobia against Rosie Duffield MP dropped

-The Labour MP said the party’s National Executive Committee had dismissed the claims against her, adding ‘there was no case to answer’.
+She said Labour’s national executive committee had dismissed the claims against her, adding ‘there was no case to answer’

 Labour MP Rosie Duffield said she has been “completely exonerated” of allegations of antisemitism and transphobia.

-The MP for Canterbury said the party’s National Executive Committee had dismissed the claims against her, adding “there was no case to answer, and nothing I had done had breached any Labour party rule”.
+The MP for Canterbury said the party’s national executive committee (NEC) had dismissed the claims against her, adding “there was no case to answer, and nothing I had done had breached any Labour Party rule”.

 Following the NEC’s decision, Ms Duffield said she expects to be announced as the Labour candidate for Canterbury in the general election “shortly”.

-In a statement posted to X, formerly Twitter, the MP wrote: “The Labour Party placed me under investigation last year under allegation – which I strenuously denied – of antisemitism and transphobia.”
+In a statement posted to X/Twitter, the MP wrote: “The Labour Party placed me under investigation last year under allegations – which I strenuously denied – of antisemitism and transphobia.”

 “I was completely exonerated.
-That being the case I anticipate that I will be formerly confirmed as the Labour candidate for Canterbury shortly.”
+That being the case I anticipate that I will be formally confirmed as the Labour candidate for Canterbury shortly.”

 She added: “Thank you again to everyone who has expressed support and solidarity in what has been a very difficult time.
 It has meant the world to me.”